xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Methods

 \textbf{Positive and negative evidence}: \method relevance scores are real-valued and can identify whether an instance supports or refutes the model prediction.
 Features irrelevant to the prediction will receive an explanation score close to zero.
 Therefore, the range of explanation scores matches the range of the assumed evidence function.
 The same holds for additive MIL, MILLI, and ``one-removed''.
 Attention and ``single'' do not distinguish between positive and negative evidence.

-\textbf{Conservation}: Following the conservation principle of LRP, \method provides an instance-wise decomposition of the model output, i.e., $\sum_k \hat{\epsilon}_k=\sum_{k,d} R^{(0)}_{k, d} = y$.
+\textbf{Conservation}: Following the conservation principle of LRP, \method provides an instance-wise decomposition of the model output, i.e., $\sum_k \hat{\epsilon}_k=\sum_{k,d} r_{kd} = y$.
 This instance-level conservation also holds for additive MIL, but not for the other discussed methods.
-The local conservation principle of LRP \cite{montavon2019layer} enables the analysis of attribution scores at the level of instance feature vectors and further provides a starting point for propagation through the foundation model---the sum of attribution scores is consistent across layers of the model.
+The local conservation principle of LRP \cite{montavon2019layer} further allows us to analyze attribution scores at the instance feature vector level without requiring propagation through the foundation model---the instance-wise attribution scores are the same at any layer of the model.

-\textbf{Pixel-level explanations}: By propagating the feature-wise relevance scores at the output of the foundation model through the vision backbone of our MIL pipeline, we can obtain input-level relevance scores.
-Therefore, the estimated instance evidence scores at the patch level can be further explained by computing pixel-level heatmaps, allowing a detailed analysis of relevant visual features \cite{sadafi2023pixelmil}.
-While computing pixel-level explanations is computationally infeasible for perturbation-based approaches, they are generally not defined in attention-based explanation methods and additive models.